ezwaydev/ezcommandbundle/README.md

-# ezcommandbundle
+# EzWay/EzCommandBundle

-Collection of Symfony commads for ezsystems/ezplatform
+My very first bundle to learn and test concepts of ezsystems/ezplatform.